Wolfgang Güllich: Early life

 Wolfgang Güllich, was born in 1960 in Ludwigshafen, West Germany; the first son of Ursula and Fritz (Snr) Güllich.
 His father introduced him to aid climbing at the age of 13, and by age 15, he was climbing almost every weekend in the Südpfalz region with his younger brother Fritz (who in 1978 would die in a climbing accident).
 After an encounter with Reinhard Karl, a leading figure in German mountaineering at that time, Güllich decided to apply himself intensively to climbing, and to free climbing in particular – which at that time was traditional climbing as sport climbing was still not widely practiced.

 Climbing career

 Güllich quickly became one of the best climbers in his region, making the first free ascent of the aid route, Jubiläumsriss (VII-), at the age of 16.
 In 1981, he left the sandstone Südpfalz region to live in the limestone Frankenjura region, where a group of leading German and British climbers were starting to raise standards, including German climber Kurt Albert and British climber Jerry Moffatt, who both become life-long friends and training partners of Güllich.
-In 1983, Güllich freed the first German grade IX+ route, Mister Magnesia, weeks before Moffatt freed Eckel (XI+), also in the Frankenjura.
+In 1983, Güllich freed the first German grade IX+ route, Mister Magnesia, weeks before Moffatt freed Ekel (IX+), also in the Frankenjura.